jmaccelari/H4/README.md

 it or running the unit tests by loading the bounce-balls-src.html file.

 ## Layout
-./bin: the directory where the uglified files are and where the demo may be run from<br>
+./bin: the directory where the uglified files are and where the demo may be run from.

-./src: the actual source code<br>
+./src: the actual source code.<br>
   - main.js - the main entry point from the browser<br>
-  - bounce-balls.js - the Ball class and physics models module<br>
+  - bounce-balls.js - the Ball class and physics models module

 ./test: the unit test directory.
 This uses jest.
+  - bounce-balls.test.js - the unit test file

 ## Unit tests
 The unit tests are not a comprehensive suite of tests.
 I have only implemented